clbrge/svelte-proxied-store/README.md

 3. *Cache Systems*: This example showcases how to implement a cache system using `svelte-proxied-store`.
 Cache systems are essential for improving the performance of data-intensive applications, and with `svelte-proxied-store`, you can create efficient cache systems that are easy to manage and maintain.

-4. *`svelte-ethers-store`*: In this advanced example, we examine the `svelte-ethers-store` package, which leverages the power of `svelte-proxied-store` to create a flexible and powerful interface for interacting with Ethereum smart contracts and the Ethereum network.
+4. *`ethers-svelte`*: In this advanced example, we examine the `ethers-svelte` package, which leverages the power of `svelte-proxied-store` to create a flexible and powerful interface for interacting with Ethereum smart contracts and the Ethereum network.
 This example demonstrates how Proxy features can be used to create dynamic sub-stores, access control, lazy initialization, and custom subscription handling.

 By exploring these examples, you will gain a deeper understanding of how `svelte-proxied-store` can be employed in various scenarios to enhance your Svelte applications.